davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/home.md

 GET | [/content/{version}/source/{source}/{id}/subsets](source-asserted-identifiers/subsets/) | Retrieves information about source-asserted subsets

 ### Code Sample Repository
-The [Code Sample Repository on GitHub](https://github.com/HHS/uts-rest-api) features code samples in various languages that show how to use the UTS REST API.
-The repository currently includes code samples in Java and Perl with more samples in more programming languages to follow.
+The [Code Sample Repository on GitHub](https://github.com/HHS/uts-rest-api) features code samples in various languages that show how to use the UMLS REST API.
+The repository currently includes code samples in Java, Perl, and Python.